MadocCottle/pykan/madoc/section2/plan.md

 Follow the instructions in heuristic.md to use the build in features of pykan, rather than making your own system

+# 2.2.2 - Adaptive density (reduction)

+In the interests of remaining below the interpolation threshold, reduce the density of nodes that would have been pruned down to a minimum.

 ## Section 2.3 - Merge_KAN

 Similar to mixture of experts but very distinct.
 Train a variety of different KANs using different depths, basis functions (and maybe optomisers).
 Train each of these configurations from a variety of starting seeds.
 Then prune them until smaller KANs each reach the distinct sets of functional dependences mentioned in section 4 of the KANs paper in.